 - 11 – Keep it

-4 Principles for What to Do With a Lot of Money
+4 Principles for What to Do With a Large Amount of Money

 Use your head and your heart.

 You want to make financially savvy decisions, so it’s important to remember there’s more to money than simple math.
 Good decision-making weighs both emotional and logical factors.
-However you decide to handle your money, make sure both your head and your heart are on board.
+When deciding to do with a large amount of money, make sure both your head and your heart are on board.